RowB30/Chatroom/README.md

 # Chatroom
-A project that uses python's socket and select library to create a server and coresponding clients.
-The server and clients use tcp to communicate between eachtoher.
+A project that uses python's socket and select library to create a TCP server and coresponding clients.
+The server and the clients must be locally hosted and on your system.
+Multipule clients can be ran at the sime time in different command terminals.